How to make a guide on Instagram

 Next, she added a block with a specific tour.
 There are vacation details and a photo, in a word — everything you need to decide on a booking.
 Instead of the picture, there could be a photo carousel, video, or Instagram post.

-There is a messaging app button below.
-Tapping it, users can get to a WhatsApp chat and place an order.
+There is a WhatsApp link below.
+Tapping it, users gets to a chat, where they can place an order.
 There could be a button of another messaging app or a button leading to a website, or a block of forms and payments allowing users to pay immediately.

 The tour guide knows the inquiries of her audience, that’s why she added a block with frequently asked questions.
 Users won’t have to search the profile or ask in Direct to get the answers.